wacncontent/CustomizeTool/output/articles/app-service-web/store-mongolab-web-sites-nodejs-store-data-mongodb.md

-# Create a Node.js web site on Azure with MongoDB using the MongoLab add-on
+# Create a Node.js web app on Azure with MongoDB using the MongoLab add-on

 *By Eric Sedor, MongoLab*